gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 ### `write_file(resource, type, data, ...)`

-With the specified `resource` in the scripts folder, of a specific `type`, writes/appends `data` to it, reads its content, or deletes the resource.
+With the specified `resource` in the scripts folder, of a specific `type`, writes/appends `data` to it, reads its content, deletes the resource, or lists other files under this resource.

 Resource is identified by a path to the file.
 A path can contain letters, numbers, characters `-`, `+`, or `_`, and a folder separator: `'/'`.
 Any other characters are stripped